Dato' Keramat LRT station

-Dato' Keramat LRT station is a Malaysian rapid transit station that forms part of the Kelana Jaya Line in the Klang Valley.
+Dato' Keramat LRT station is a Malaysian light rapid transit (LRT) station that forms part of the LRT Kelana Jaya Line in the Klang Valley.

-Dato' Keramat LRT station comes from the name of Jalan Dato Keramat.
-The intention of the station is to serve the Kampung Datuk Keramat as well as enclosed areas; it is a large zone in the Titiwangsa constituency.
+The LRT station comes from the name of Jalan Datuk Keramat.
+The intention of the station is to serve Kampung Datuk Keramat and other surrounding areas.
 Dato Keramat Wet Market, Sekolah Datuk Keramat 1 and Sekolah Kebangsaan Datok Keramat 2 are within walking distance to this station.

 As an elevated station, Dato Keramat station contains two levels: The access points at street level, and the ticket area and adjoining platforms on the two elevated levels.
 All levels are linked via stairways, escalators and elevators designated for disabled passengers.

-The station uses a 2 side platforms along two tracks for trains traveling in opposite direction and it is entirely sheltered by a gabled roof supported by latticed frames.
+The station uses two side platforms along two tracks for trains traveling in opposite directions.
+It is entirely sheltered by a gabled roof supported by latticed frames.